Graduate Women in Economic Theory Conference

 Registration and meals during the conference will be covered, but we are not able to pay for participants' travel or accommodation.
 If requested, we will do our best to match participants with local student hosts.

-What kinds of paper will be considered for presentation?
+What kinds of papers will be considered for presentation?

 Any paper generally falling within any of the fields of microeconomic, macroeconomic, econometric or behavioral economic theory are acceptable.
 Acceptance/rejection decisions will be communicated by January 31, 2026.
 Submissions are welcomed and encouraged from all graduate students.
 However, in keeping with the spirit of the conference, preference will be given to submissions with at least one author who identifies as a woman.